ruchitgandhi/MEAN_Docker/README.md

 Navigate to http://localhost:4200/ to test the application.

 #### Running using locally setting up a registry instead of central registry like Docker Hub

-Start Docker Swarm on local using - docker swarm init

 Change image paths in docker-compose.yml